Powerlearnproject/se-assignment-day-2-git-and-github-Sethyasto/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18401528&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that allows developers to track changes to code over time.
+It keeps history of all modifications, enabling teams to review past changes, and revert to previous versions when necessary.
+The fundamental concepts of version control include: Repositories, Commits, Branches, Merging and Pull Requests.
+GitHub is Popular for Version Control because:
+It Allows colaboration across teams, Has Remote Repositories and has Integrated tools.
+How Version Control Helps Maintain Project Integrity:
+Tracking Changes: Version control systems like Git keep a detailed history of all code changes, allowing developers to review what was changed, by whom, and when.
+Collaboration Without Conflict: Version control allows multiple developers to work on different parts of a project without interfering with each other’s work.
+Reverting to Stable Versions: If a bug is introduced or something goes wrong, version control makes it easy to revert to a previous, stable version of the code.
+This ensures that project integrity is maintained even during development.
+Continuous Integration (CI): By using version control with CI tools (like GitHub Actions), code can be automatically tested and deployed.
+This reduces the likelihood of errors being introduced and ensures that new code integrates well with the existing codebase.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?